MichaIng/DietPi-Docs/docs/install.md

     ![vSphere VM management screenshot 2](assets/images/VMwareESXi_05.jpg){: width="1669" height="859" loading="lazy"}

-    You can open a console of your VM just by clicking on the small VM's screen output to open a console window.
+    You can open a console of your VM just by clicking on the small VM screen output to open a console window.
 Klick into the new console window to redirect your keyboard to this console.

     !!! info "Install VM tools"